slds-lmu/seminar_website_skeleton/README.md

 - figures
 - results

-Everything required for the chapter should be placed in subdirectories of these four.
-E.g. if chapter 2 require

 ### Naming convention

 The proposed convention here does not have to be adopted.
 It's just a suggestion for a possible naming scheme. __But__: Think about useful naming schemes, otherwise the repo might get very messy!

 - Chapters are saved in the home directory of the repository and have a prefix `xx-chapter-name.Rmd` (e.g. `01-about-linear-models.Rmd`)
 - Code, data, figures, and results are stored in the directories mentioned above in subdirectories that are named as the chapter itself.
-E.g. R code for the `01-about-linear-models.Rmd` is saved in `code/01-about-linaer-models/fit-linear-model.R`.
+E.g. the R code `fit-linear-model.R` for the chapter `01-about-linear-models.Rmd` is saved in `code/01-about-linaer-models/fit-linear-model.R`.
 The same holds for data, figures, and results.

 ## Set up travis